MafraLP/CreateChatForGames/README.md

 2. Invite the bot to your Discord server with appropriate permissions
 3. Create a dedicated text channel for the bot commands

+> **Note**: For detailed instructions on creating and deploying your Discord bot, please refer to the official guides in the [Discord Developer Portal](https://discord.com/developers/docs/intro).

 ### Usage

 1. Use the `/new [game_name]` command in the dedicated bot channel